 Fire Detection and Warning in the Workplace

-You need to have an effective means of detecting any outbreak of fire and for warning people quickly enough so that they can escape to a safe place before the fire can make any escape routes unusable.
+You need to have a system for detecting any outbreak of fire and for warning people quickly so that they can escape to a safe place before the fire can make any escape routes unusable.

 - Is the length of time it will take to evacuate all people to a place of safety adequate?